Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Method

 \subsection{Population Entropy}

-To improve the stability and the runtime complexity, we derive a safe and efficient surrogate objective, which is named the Population Entropy (PE).
-Population entropy is defined as the entropy of the mean of all policies in the population.
+To improve the stability and the runtime complexity of the PD objective, we derive a bounded and efficient surrogate objective \textit{Population Entropy} (PE) for optimization, which is defined as the entropy of the mean policies of the population.
 Mathematically,

-The population entropy serves as a lower bound of the population diversity objective. \begin{theorem} Let the population diversity be defined as Equation~(\ref{eq:population_diversity}).
+PE serves as a lower bound of the PD objective. \begin{theorem} Let the population diversity be defined as Equation~(\ref{eq:population_diversity}).
 Let the population entropy be defined as Equation~(\ref{eq:population_entropy}).
 Then, we have

-where $n$ is the population size. $\textit{Proof.}$ See Appendix~\ref{app:lower_bound}. { $\square$} \end{theorem} Compare to the population diversity objective, the population entropy objective, $\ent(\bar{\pi}(\voidarg | s_t))$, is safe to maximize and it has only a linear runtime complexity $O(n)$.
-Therefore, we use the derived population entropy objective for optimization.
-Take a closer look at the population entropy objective, we find that it can be written into the Jensen-Shannon Divergence (JSD) and entropy form as follows:
+where $n$ is the population size. $\textit{Proof.}$ See Appendix A. { $\square$} \end{theorem} The PE objective serves as a lower bound for the PD objective, which requires only a linear runtime complexity $O(n)$.
+Moreover, when defined on categorical distribution, the PE objective is bounded, which makes it desirable to be optimized as part of the reward function.
+Therefore, we use the derived PE objective for optimization.

-A step-by-step derivation is in Appendix~\ref{app:jsd}.
-From Equation~({\ref{eq:jsd}}), we can see that when we maximize the population entropy objective, it attempts to push each policy away from each other via the JSD term in Equation~\ref{eq:jsd}, as well as increase each policy's entropy via the entropy term in Equation~\ref{eq:jsd}.